Sign up to receive the Publicis Groupe newsletter

 Beginning in 1991, he worked at CarnaudMetalbox, where he was first appointed Group Vice President and Group Financial Controller.
 Here, he oversaw the merger with Crown Cork and Seal, leading to the creation of the world's number-one business in metal and plastic packaging, today listed in New York.
 He continued there to fulfill several functions in which he focused on M&A integration, and was then nominated Senior Vice President and Chief Financial Officer, Europe.

 Anne-Gabrielle Heilbronner is a Member of the Directoire (Management Board) and Secretary General of Publicis Groupe.
-She oversees legal affairs, human resources, procurement, governance, compliance, internal audit and risk management.
+She oversees legal affairs, human resources, procurement, governance, compliance, internal audit, risk management as well as CSR and The Women’s Forum for the Economy & Society.
 A former member of the Inspection Générale des Finances and an alumna of the Ecole Nationale d'Administration (ENA), she is also a graduate of Paris business school ESCP and of Sciences Po and holds a postgraduate degree in Law.
 After holding positions at the French Treasury and in a number of ministerial cabinets, including at the French Ministry of Foreign Affairs, she worked at Euris/Rallye, at the SNCF and as a Senior Banker at Société Générale Corporate & Investment Banking.

 Four specialized committees (nominations, remuneration, audit and risk and strategies committee) assist the Board in fulfilling its missions.